vinsonchuong/test-tube/README.md

 default, `render` creates a new `<div>`).
 This enables usecases like re-rendering a component with different props.

+Note that JavaScript referenced using `<script>` tags will be downloaded and executed.

 ### ```format(container)```
 Format an element into an HTML string to help with debugging